 This one’s interesting.
 In the early 19th century, Florida’s western coast was constantly invaded by a Spanish pirate known as Gasparilla.
 The franchise chose a name from a huge list related to the local pirate legend, and decided on the “buccaneers”.
 Today, there is a festival held annually in January celebrating the “Gasparilla Pirate” invasion and draws thousands of parties.

 In 1960, the “Houston Oilers” were born in oil-rich Houston, as an original member of the American Football League (AFL).
 In 1997, the team moved to Memphis and became the “Tennessee Oilers”, and a season later they played their home games in the city of Nashville.
 Nashville was known as the “Athens of the South”, and owner Bud Adams decided to take after “Titans” from a list of heroic qualities.
 Later on, he also nicknamed the team after the state, Tennessee, and not the city, Nashville.

 This franchise was first based in Boston in 1932 as the “Boston Braves”.
 They became the “Boston Redskins” when all the Native American players on the team disliked what the name stood for.
 The franchise’s owner at the time, George Preston Marshall, moved the team to Washington, D.C. and kept its nickname.
 Years later, in July of 2020, the franchise changed its name to the “Washington Football Team” with the Redskins name being widely seen as offensive to Native Americans.
-It is not yet a permanent name as the franchise has announced that they will unveil their new logo and mascot in July of 2021.
+The latest incarnation sees them dubbed the Commanders, a sort of homage to the US military.

 And there you have it.
 All 32 teams’ nicknames, and the story behind each franchise’s name decision process.